kubermatic/kubermatic/docs/proposals/user-management.md

 Having a proper set of permissions in place that are attached to all `Resources` for each `Group` we have in our system is a foundation we will build our user management functionallity on.
 In reality it boils down to assigning a `Group` (think unique name) to an authenticated `User`.
 From that moment we will query our system as Bob that belongs  to `Admin` group and let Kubernetes take care of enforcing authorisation decisions.

-One way of doing this we would like to propose is to create new types namely `Project` and `ProjectGroups`.
+One way of doing this we would like to propose is to create a new type namely `Project`.
 For exact type definitions please refer to `Types` section.
 An instance of `Project` represents a unique project and gives us an identity we will attach to project’s `resources`.
-An instance of `ProjectGroups` belongs to a `Project` and helps us to map a particular `User` to a particular `Group` within a particular `Project`.
-At the same time we would like to extend existing  `apiv1.User` type in a way that would allow us to store a list of `Projects` a user belongs to.
+At the same time we would like to extend existing `apiv1.User` type in a way that would allow us to store a list of `Projects` along with a `Group` a user belongs to.
 We will also provide a new implementation of `ClusterProvider` that will be different in two ways.
 Firstly, it will use a build-in admin account to get the list of `clusters` associated with the given project.
 Secondly, all the other operations like cluster creation, deletion and retrieval will use `Impersonation` and will accept the name of the group the user belongs to.

 To recap when a user logs-in to our system this is what happens:
 - a user is authenticated
-- we retrieve a list of projects the user belongs to from `apiv1.User`
+- we retrieve a list of projects the user belongs to along with groups names from `apiv1.User`
-- we query the system (using a build-in admin account) to find a matching instance of `ProjectGroups`
 - we map the user to a group.
 - all the future queries will use `Impersonation` to authorise.
 To make this part more concrete imagine that we want to list clusters a user has access to.
 Since all `Resources` that belong to the `Project` will have the project's identity attached to them (be it `projectName` or `projectID`).
 To find corresponding clusters we will use a build-in admin account to look up the data from the cache (`Informers`).
 Once we have the list of interesting resources as a sanity check we impersonate as Bob and try to get each cluster directly from the api-server.
 This logic will be enclosed in `ProjectProvider`.

-To hide complexity from developers and to present a more hierarchical view we will create `ProjectProvider` which will accept a modified version of `ClusterProvider`, the new component will also have `RBACGenerator`.
+To hide complexity from developers and to present a more hierarchical view we will create `ProjectProvider` which will accept a modified version of `ClusterProvider`, the new component will also rely on `RBACGenerator`.
 The new component will not only make sure that queries are executed in the context of a user but it will also encapsulate resources and will provide convenient methods to operate on them.
-In the event of a resource creation or deletion the `ProjectProvider` will use `RBACGenerator` to create necessary `RBAC` roles passing required parameters like `apiGroupKind`, `groupName`, `resourceName`, `namespace` and an instance of kubernetes client.
+In the event of a resource creation or deletion the `ProjectProvider` will rely on `RBACGenerator` to create necessary `RBAC` roles.

 ## RBACGenerator
-TBD
+`RBACGenerator` is a separate component responsible for creating `Role` and `RoleBindings` for every `Group` we wish to have.
+It can be implemented as an active reconciliation loop that constantly watches for project's resources.
+The controller pattern guarantees that required `RBAC` are in place even in the event of failure, otherwise enforcing I want to "create a resource AND attach `RBAC`" semantic could be hard.

+Initially the component could maintain the hardcoded list of `Groups`.
+By convention the names of groups are `admin-projectIdentity`, `editor-projectIdentity` etc.
+The names of `Role` and `RoleBindings` are `resourceKind-groupName-role-projectIdentity` and `resourceKind-groupName-binding-projectIdentity` respectively.
+When the controller detects a new resource it will generate a pair of `Role` and `RoleBindings`.
+In order to do this it needs to determine the list of valid `verbs` for each `Group`.
+This part could also be hardcoded and implemented as a `mapper` that accepts the `groupName`and spits out the `verbs`.
+The next step requires `apiGroup`, `resourceKind`, `resourceName` and `verbs` to generate valid `Role`.
+The last step is to create `RoleBindings` this part needs the name of the `Role` and the subject which in our case is the `groupName`.

 ## Types
 TBD